Unirep/Unirep/packages/docs/docs/contracts-api/epoch-key-verifier-helper.md

 }
 ```

 ## verifyAndCheck

-Verify an [epoch key lite proof](../circuits-api/circuits#epoch-key-lite-proof) and validate the public signals against the onchain state.
+Verify an [epoch key proof](../circuits-api/circuits#epoch-key-proof) and validate the public signals against the onchain state.
 This function will revert if any inputs are invalid.

 :::caution
 This function does not require the epoch for the proof to be the current epoch.
 The user may generate a valid proof for a past epoch.
 If you require the proof to be for the current epoch you should add an additional check using [`attesterCurrentEpoch`](#attestercurrentepoch).